 - The nature of the payment/expense;

-If you own a company or are separating from someone who owns a company, it is a good idea to speak to a lawyer to determine financial disclosure obligations and ensure you have a firm grasp on each parties income so that support issues may be dealt with properly.
-If you have questions about disclosure or child support, our mediators can assist you.
-Connect with us today to learn more.
+If you own a company or are separating from someone who owns a company, it is a good idea to speak to a lawyer to determine financial disclosure obligations and ensure you have a firm grasp on each parents income so that support issues may be dealt with properly.